 The Company's policy is to enter into derivative instrument contracts with terms that coincide with the underlying exposure being hedged.
 As such, the Company's derivative instruments are expected to be highly effective.
-For derivative instruments that are designated and qualify as cash flow hedges, the entire change in fair value of the hedging instrument included in the assessment of the hedge ineffectiveness is recorded to Other comprehensive (loss) income.
-When the amounts recorded in Other comprehensive (loss) income are reclassified to earnings, they are presented in the same income statement line item as the effect of the hedged item.
+For derivative instruments that are designated and qualify as cash flow hedges, the entire change in fair value of the hedging instrument included in the assessment of the hedge ineffectiveness is recorded to Other comprehensive (loss) income are reclassified to earnings, they are presented in the same income statement line item as the effect of the hedged item.

-During Fiscal 2022 and through the first quarter of Fiscal 2023, the Company did not enter into any new forward foreign currency contracts.
+During Fiscal 2022 and through the second quarter of Fiscal 2023, the Company did not enter into any new forward foreign currency contracts.
 All forward foreign currency contracts entered into during Fiscal 2021 settled as of February 28, 2022 and had been designated as cash flow hedges.
-The current outstanding notional value of the Company's interest rate swap at May 31, 2022 is \$6,490.
+The current outstanding notional value of the Company's interest rate swap at August 31, 2022 is \$6,365.
 For cash flow hedges, the gain or loss is reported as a component of Other comprehensive (loss) income and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
-The net income recognized in Other comprehensive (loss) income for foreign currency contracts settled in the fourth quarter of Fiscal 2022 were recognized in Cost of sales during the three months ended May 31, 2022.
+The net income recognized in Other comprehensive (loss) income for foreign currency contracts settled in the fourth quarter of Fiscal 2022 were recognized in Cost of sales during the three and six months ended August 31, 2022.
 No amounts were excluded from the assessment of hedge effectiveness during the respective periods.
 The gain or loss on the Company's interest rate swap is recorded in Other comprehensive (loss) income and subsequently reclassified into Interest and bank charges in the period in which the hedged transaction affects earnings.
-As of May 31, 2022, no interest rate swaps originally designated for hedge accounting were de-designated or terminated.
+As of August 31, 2022, no interest rate swaps originally designated for hedge accounting were de-designated or terminated.

-Activity related to cash flow hedges recorded during the three months ended May 31, 2022 and 2021 was as follows:
+Activity related to cash flow hedges recorded during the three and six months ended August 31, 2022 and 2021 was as follows: